stanislau-arkhipenka/rc-car/README.md

 ## Vehicle
 Not ready yet.
 There is some code, but it surely not working.
 STL files can be found [here](https://www.thingiverse.com/thing:5421100)
+### Hardware
+To build vehicle you will need following components:
+* Arduino micro
+* nRF24l01 module
+* 9-volt battery
+* Nine-volt battery snap
+* DC-DC converter (from 9v to 5v)

+### Software
+Nothing special here- upload your sketch and you ready to go.

 ## Debugging
 ### Hardware
 To build debugging kit you need following components:
 * Arduino Uno
 * nRF24l01 module

-### Software
-Nothing special here- upload your sketch and you ready to go.